edisonlightbulbs/bootstrap/README.md

-# RE-INSTALLING APPS AFTER A FRESH INSTALL ...
-EFFICIENTLY 👍
+# RE-INSTALLING APPS AFTER A FRESH INSTALL ... with a little less effort 👍

 #### Usage